 People follow the Purnimanta calendar in the northern states.
 A new month begins in these regions after Purnima, i.e. the full moon, and ends on the next Purnima or Puranmasi, from Krishna Paksha.

-The Shravan month starts in 2025 on July 25 in other states, which follow the Amavasyant calendar.
+The Shravan month starts in 2026 on July 30, Thursday in other states, which follow the Amavasyant calendar.

 States where people follow the Amavasyant Calendar for Shravan Somvar Vrat are as follows: